greymd/tmux-xpanes/README.md

                                │
 ```

 Same phenomenon will be occurred on upper right and bottom panes.
-The window which had three `xpanes` statements is closed.
-Finally, just three windows will be left.
+The window which had three `xpanes` statements is closed itself.
+Finally, just the three windows will be left.

 ## Pipe mode